voodoofugu/morphing-scroll/README.md

 npm install morphing-scroll
 ```

-Next, to start using the `MorphScroll` component, start with the required property `size` and two additional `objectsSize` and `progressTrigger`, which you will find described below.
+Start using the `MorphScroll` component by defining the required `size` prop.
+For better precision and control, it's recommended to begin by understanding the `objectsSize` and `progressTrigger` props, which are explained below.

 <h2></h2>